-3 | Advancements in Internet of Things-Enabled Smart Vehicles
+3 Advancements in IoT-Enabled Smart Vehicles

 The automotive industry has recently witnessed significant advancements in integrating IoT technology into smart vehicles.
 IoT-enabled smart vehicles are revolutionizing how we perceive and interact with contemporary vehicle applications.
 The key milestones in the development of IoT-enabled smart vehicles are as follows: